-UPX (Ultimate Packer for eXecutables) is a free, portable, and high-performance executable packer designed to support many popular executable formats.
+UPX (Ultimate Packer for eXecutables) is a free, portable, and high-performance executable packer that supports many popular executable formats.
 It helps developers and power users reduce file size efficiently while keeping applications easy to distribute and deploy.

 This executable packer achieves high compression ratios while maintaining fast decompression performance.
 Thanks to in-place decompression in most formats, packed executables run efficiently with no extra memory overhead or execution slowdown.